JCiechanowski93/Sit-On-Chair-Advanced/README.md

 # Sit-On-Chair-Advanced

+## General info

-This is the remake of my first landing page, i upgraded it with Resposive Web Desing and JavaScript functionality (simple slider, burger menu icon with side navigation menu bar).
+This is the remake of my first landing page.
+I have upgraded it with Resposive Web Desing and JavaScript functionality (simple slider, burger menu icon with side navigation menu bar).

-I used HTML, SASS and Vanilla JavaScript.
+## Technologies
+- HTML
+- SASS
+- Vanilla JavaScrip
+- Gulp